twitter/typeahead.js/doc/jquery_typeahead.md

 * `display` – For a given suggestion, determines the string representation of it.
 This will be used when setting the value of the input control after a suggestion is selected.
 Can be either a key string or a function that transforms a suggestion object into a string.
-Defaults to `value`.
+Defaults to stringifying the suggestion.

 * `templates` – A hash of templates to be used when rendering the dataset.
 Note a precompiled template is a function that takes a JavaScript object as its